Rohitreddy06/voter-data-extractor-pro/README.md

 Extracted voter records are stored locally in an indexed SQLite database.

-This allows later searches and EPIC matching without repeatedly processing the original PDF.
+The database allows subsequent searches and EPIC matching without repeatedly processing the original PDF.

 ### Supported Searches